ks6088ts-labs/baseline-environment-cdktf-typescript/README.md

 # baseline-environment-on-azure-cdktf-typescript

-Baseline Environment on Azure in CDK for Terraform in TypeScript
+Baseline Environment on Azure in CDK for Terraform using TypeScript

 ## Prerequisites